I am a lecturer at the University of Washington, where I teach computer science. I specialize in the areas of programming languages and systems.

-I also work part-time at Certora, where I work on user education, language design, system architecture, customer acquisition and retention, and business development.
-My current title is Chief of Technical Market Development.
+I also consult at Certora, where I work on language design and help manage the Seattle office.
 From June 2019 to December 2020, I worked at Certora full time as CTO.
+If you are interested in contacting me about my work at Certora, please use the email address firstname.lastname@example.org.

-Before joining Certora I was a graduate student at the University of Washington.
-My research interests are in programming languages and applications of PL techniques to systems, and I continue to be active in research.
+Before joining Certora I got my PhD at UW.
+My research interests are in programming languages and applications of PL techniques to systems.
 I'm also a sucker for math, music, and puzzles.

 March 29, 2021.